mjoodsh/Capstone/README.md

 `[Machine.cpp lines 33-39](/Machine.cpp#L33)`

-- This function is to decrypte a charachter by passing it through the reverse sequence of the readed rotors.
+-This function is to decrypte a charachter by passing it through the reverse sequence of the readed rotors.
 A non-void function with passing by value has been used because we don't need to change the value of the passed variable and we need to return the decrypted value.

 `[CyrusMachine.cpp lines 79-89](/CyrusMachine.cpp#L79)`